INTRODUCTION

 Both types associated with intercellular IgA deposits on immunoflourescence

-But there is NO ACANTHOLYSIS on histology (unlike pemphigus vulgaris, pemphigus foilaceous and paraneoplastic pemphigus)
+There is NO ACANTHOLYSIS on histology (unlike pemphigus vulgaris, pemphigus foilaceous and paraneoplastic pemphigus)

 Clinical: